mihacuo/Readme_Generator/generated_readmes/README14451.md

   - [License](#license)

   ## Dependencies
+  sdfgsdgfsd

   ## Installing
-  sdf
+  sdggsdg

   ## Usage
-  sdf
+  sdgsdgsd

   ## Contribution
-  sdf
+  sdgsdg

   ## Test
-  dsf
+  sdgdsgdsg

   ## License

-  This project is licensed under the Public Domain Dedication and License (PDDL) License - see the LICENSE.md file for details
+  This project is licensed under the MIT License - see the LICENSE.md file for details